 Contextual help, which provides support for what the user is currently interacting with, is accessible to people with cognitive, reading, and learning disabilities.

 Many websites and apps have a help center that you can read.
 Contextual help is slightly different in that it provides help that’s specific to what you’re interacting with in context (for example, it could explain how to fill out a text input).
-This is accessible to people with cognitive, reading, and learning disabilities as well as people in situations that might elevate stress and confusion.
+This is accessible to people who need additional support in understanding what to do.